 Dr Fritz von Gutfeld (head of the Microbiology Clinic)

 Dr Arthur Hessmann (the head of Radiology Clinic)

 Dr Edmund Mayer (head of Anatomical Pathology Clinic)

 Dr Franz Schück (head of Surgery)

-Dr Leo Wislicki (Radiology, one of the young doctors taken away in Dr Zondek´s car and horribly beaten up by the Nazis; he managed to escape to the UK together with Prof. Zondek and his wife – he joined them at the station at the very last possible moment – where he opened a small praxis in Manchester)
+Dr Leo Wislicki (Radiology, one of the young doctors taken away in Dr Zondek’s car and horribly beaten up by the Nazis; he managed to escape to the UK together with Prof. Zondek and his wife – he joined them at the station at the very last possible moment – where he opened a small surgery in Manchester)

-Those are only some of the altogether 43 doctors and many, many more other members of medical staff who lost their jobs and to some degree also their lives after that day in March 1933.
-The Borough Council of Kreuzberg reports later about that period at Urban:
+Those are only some of the altogether 43 doctors and many, many more other members of medical staff who lost their jobs and in some cases also their lives after that day in March 1933.
+The Borough Council of Kreuzberg reports later about that period at the hospital: